 When to visit?

-The best time to visit would be Summer time but most places with swimming pools didn’t open them until June.
-So if you’re looking for a villa to relax by the pool then wait but be prepared for the higher prices and temperatures.
-We went in May which had a nice balance of warm sunny days and cheaper prices and fewer tourists too.
-Tuscany has things to offer all year around but be aware of Italian public and school holidays.
+The best time to visit for the Val D’Orcia itinerary would be the summer time, but most places with swimming pools don’t open them until June.
+So if you’re looking for a villa to relax by the pool, then wait, but be prepared for the higher prices and temperatures.
+We went in May, which had a nice balance of warm sunny days, lower prices and fewer tourists too.
+Tuscany has things to offer all year round, but be aware of Italian public and school holidays.

 How long to visit?

-The 8-day itinerary is adaptable for longer visits to explore northern Tuscany such as Pisa, Lucca or the Coastal towns.
+The 8-day Val D’Orcia itinerary is adaptable for longer visits to explore northern Tuscany, such as Pisa, Lucca or the Coastal towns.
 However, focusing on just Florence and then a long weekend would be enough.
 We felt that we covered most of the main sites in 2/3 days around the city.
 It’s easy to combine Tuscany with a trip to Rome as well!

-Castlemuzio is a small hilltop village near Pienza (12 min drive) and in the province of Siena.
+Castelmuzio is a small hilltop village near Pienza (12 min drive) and in the province of Siena.
 It’s a fortified and well-kept medieval settlement with stunning surrounding views of the famous rolling Tuscany hills and fields.
 We stayed in an Airbnb cottage in an olive grove downhill from the main town.
 This gave us space away from neighbours and amazing views of the scenery.
-Castlemuzio has minimal shops, cafes or restaurants which suit us for self-catering.
+Castelmuzio has minimal shops, cafes or restaurants, which suits us for self-catering.
 We went to a supermarket in Siena when driving down to buy groceries to self-cater.
 Then popped into shops in Sinalunga near the motorway to stock up.

 Day 2 – San Gimignano